JPmbagwu/PHSX815_Week5/README.md

 * Circularpython.py
 * Trap_Gauss_python.py

-can be run from the command line by typing:
+can be run from the Command/Terminal line by typing:

 `<> python Circularpython.py `